mark-b-kauffman/weblearn/README.md

 ## To Run

-First run `pip install -r requirements.txt`  and then `python manage.py runserver`
+First run `pip install -r requirements.txt` .
+Next run `python manage.py migrate` to apply the migrations.
+And last, start the server with `python manage.py runserver`